 - Implement lead-safe practices in your household

-- Talk to your doctor about when to have your child's blood tested again
+- Talk to your doctor or health care provider about when to have your child's blood tested again

-- Follow a good diet for your family (anemia increases the risk of lead poisoning)
+- Feed your child a healthy and nutritious diet (anemia increases the risk of lead poisoning)

 - Avoid fried and fatty foods